-Biden administration struggles to project order as Taliban enters Kabul | CNN Politics
+Biden officials admit miscalculation as Afghanistan's national forces and government rapidly fall | CNN Politics

 Aides say Biden has not shown any inkling of second-guessing himself after announcing in April that all American troops would leave Afghanistan by September 11, a symbolic deadline 20 years after the terror attacks that launched the war to begin with.

-CNN’s Jasmine Wright contributed to this report.
+CNN’s Jeremy Diamond, Jasmine Wright, Devan Cole, Daniella Diaz, Melanie Zanona, Lauren Fox and Jennifer Hansler contributed to this report.

-Note: This story has been updated with additional reporting Sunday.